Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

 This program is a smart contract written in Solidity, designed for the Ethereum blockchain.
 The contract creates an ERC20 token with the following features:
 - Minting new tokens (restricted to the contract owner)
 - Burning tokens
-- Transferring tokens between addresses
+- Transferring tokens between addresses with logging
 - A maximum supply cap of 1 million tokens

 This FlashToken contract can be used as a foundation for more complex token systems or as a learning tool for understanding ERC20 token implementation.